Polar stratospheric cloud: Formation

 The stratosphere is very dry; unlike the troposphere, it rarely allows clouds to form.
 In the extreme cold of the polar winter, however, stratospheric clouds of different types may form, which are classified according to their physical state (super-cooled liquid or ice) and chemical composition.

 Due to their high altitude and the curvature of the surface of the Earth, these clouds will receive sunlight from below the horizon and reflect it to the ground, shining brightly well before dawn or after dusk.

 PSCs form at very low temperatures, below -78 C. These temperatures can occur in the lower stratosphere in polar winter.
 In the Antarctic, temperatures below -88 C frequently cause type II PSCs.
 Such low temperatures are rarer in the Arctic.
 In the Northern Hemisphere, the generation of lee waves by mountains may locally cool the lower stratosphere and lead to the formation of lenticular (lens-shaped) PSCs.

 Polar stratospheric cloud in Elverum, Norway.

 Forward scattering of sunlight within the clouds produces a pearly-white appearance.
-Particles within the optically thin clouds cause colored interference fringes by diffraction.
-The visibility of the colors may be enhanced with a polarising filter.
+Particles within the optically thin clouds cause coloured interference fringes by diffraction.
+The visibility of the colours may be enhanced with a polarising filter.